pdimens/harpy/blog/svpooling.md

 (definitely read that in a paper that I would like to link here, but I can't seem to find it).
 If your data already has a minimum of 10X for each individual, great!
 Feel free to use variant callers like `naibr` and `leviathan` to identify structural variants.
-However, if you opted to sequence more individuals at lower coverage (lcWGS is often between 0.5-5X), then calling structural variants in individuals may be a challenge.
+However, if you opted to sequence more individuals at lower depth (lcWGS is often between 0.5-5X), then calling structural variants in individuals may be a challenge.

 ## The solution
-One way to get your low-coverage data and still call structural variants is to pool samples together, which would effectively boost the depth.
+One way to get your low-coverage (low depth) data and still call structural variants is to pool samples together, which would effectively boost the depth.
 By doing this, you will no longer be able to make per-individual assessments, which can be fine depending on the nature of your study.